equinor/libres/docs/user/keywords/index.rst

         -- and so on.
         ECLBASE MY_VERY_OWN_OIL_FIELD-%d

+    In addition to setting the name for jobs the ``ECLBASE`` keyword will signal to ERT that Eclipse is indeed active for this particular run and ERT will try to load the Eclipse summary results at the end.

 .. _jobname:
 .. topic::  JOBNAME

     As an alternative to the ``ECLBASE`` keyword you can use the JOBNAME keyword; in particular in cases where your forward model does not include ECLIPSE at all that makes more sense.
-If JOBNAME is used instead of ``ECLBASE`` the same rules of no-mixed-case apply.

 .. _grid:
 .. topic:: GRID